top of page

 • Jun 25

-• 2 min read
+• 3 min read

-Garages are often a hotspot for insect activity.
-Dark corners, cardboard boxes, and stored items create the perfect hiding places for pests like ants, spiders, roaches, and even silverfish.
+Garages often become a hotspot for insect activity.
+Dark corners, cardboard boxes, and stored items create perfect hiding places for pests like ants, spiders, roaches, and even silverfish.
 Fortunately, Diatomaceous Earth (DE) offers a natural, non-toxic way to defend your space.
 In this guide, we’ll walk you through how to safely and effectively apply diatomaceous earth to your garage.

 What is Diatomaceous Earth?